SouthernMethodistUniversity/hpc_docs/docs/about/contact.md

 You can also email [help@smu.edu](mailto:help@smu.edu?subject=[HPC]).
 Please be sure to include `[HPC]` in the subject for more expedient routing.

+# Consultations

+Consultations can be requested by opening a help ticket using the above information.

+The OIT Research and Technology Services team can be reached directly at [oitresearch@smu.edu](mailto:oitresearch@smu.edu) to schedule a consultation.

 # GitHub

 :::{important}